sagemath/trac_to_gh/Issue 2790.md

 # Issue 2790: very annoying output of new "sage -tp"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2790

 Original creator: was